AlphaKretin/bastion-bot/README.md

  - edo9300: For features including multiple languages and improving database loading.
  - Gideon: For hosting the public copy of the bot.
  - Radioboy: Also for providing hosting.
- - Becasita: For pointing out the Yugipedia API.
+ - Becasita: For introducing me to the Yugipedia API.
- - Dragon: For miscenallenous assistance and support.
+ - Dragon: For miscellaneous support, including promoting Bastion in numerous Discords servers and communication with DevPro for some alternate language databases.

 ## Commands
 Bastion's primary purpose is a database of card information.
 Basic knowledge about relevant terms will be assumed in this section and the next.
 Note that Bastion's prefix is customisable - more information on that in the configuration section - this section assumes the default prefix of ".".